 Note that this is a savory dip, nothing like the sweet pumpkin purée dip popularly served with ginger snaps (of course, we like that version, too).

 This dip should be enjoyed with a good beer or a glass of wine.

 The recipe can be made up to two days in advance.
 Makes 2½ cups of dip.

 1. CUT.
-Cut the vegetables and set aside with the tortilla chips for serving.
+Cut the vegetables and set them aside with the tortilla chips for serving.

 2. BLEND.
-Put 1 cup (half) of the salsa, pumpkin seeds and lime juice into a blender.
-Process to a thick paste.
+Put 1 cup (half) of the salsa, pumpkin seeds, and lime juice into a blender.
+Process them to a thick paste.